bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 two or more shorter listings.
 Each additional sub-listing is expected to start a new page.

-This is to be achieved by inserting a "split" style attribute.
+This is to be achieved by inserting a "autosplit" style attribute.
 This attribute is to be expected a list of numbers where each number represents the total number of input lines that are to go to each sub-listing.
-If the list is shorter than the total number of bundles needed the last number is repeated.
+If the list is shorter than the total number of bundles needed than an additional bundle is created that holds all the remaining lines.

 In the following example the listing is to be split into two sub-listing where the first sub-listing containing the first five input lines of the original bundle, and the second sub-listing holds all the remaining lines.

-    .listing{split,splitrows:5}
+    .listing{autosplit:5}
     &label{mylisting}
     My JavaScript program.
     \\